voberto/WSN_Temp_GUI/README.md

  - Matplotlib (chart plotting).

 All required libraries are depicted in the 'libs.txt' file.
-To set up a new dev environment, create a separate folder and initialize a environment with:
+To set up a new dev environment, create a separate folder and initialize an environment with:
 ```
 $ python3 -m venv <DEV_PATH>      ## Create the environment
 $ source <DEV_PATH>/bin/activate  ## Enable the environment